PnS2019/pns2019.github.com/index.md

 + __(Advanced) Object Tracking__: Develop a model-free object tracker for [VOT Challenge](http://www.votchallenge.net/vot2017/index.html)!
 (Difficulty: 9)

++ __(Advanced) Real-world Image Classification__: Develop a classifier for [TinyImageNet](https://tiny-imagenet.herokuapp.com/) using state-of-the-art Deep Networks and run it as fast as you can on Raspberry Pi!
+(Difficulty: 8)

 + Or... your ideas!

 __Remark__: Difficulty scale: 1 (so easy) -- 10 (way too hard)

+__Remark__: First-come-First-serve basis in selecting project.
+Up to two groups selecting the same project.

 ## Timeline